 Incentivized marine conservation

-However, other countries have struggled to integrate invasive species into their cuisines.
-In Croatia, for example, where the invasive parrotfish has preyed heavily on native species since its arrival in the Adriatic some 15 years ago, ongoing efforts by the fishermen of southern Croatia to market these fish to seafood consumers have failed.
+However, other countries have struggled to integrate NIS into their cuisines.
+In Croatia, for example, where the invasive parrotfish has preyed heavily on native species since its arrival in the Adriatic some 15 years ago, ongoing efforts of south-Croatian fishermen of to market these fish to seafood consumers have failed.
 “The local population just won’t eat this fish,” fisherman Marko Kristic told Reuters.

 More work needed